Real Talk 20th August 2024 by Anja Zauers

 Anja Zauers on spotting the signs and what to do next

-There’s nothing quite like a reality dating show to highlight toxic relationships, and one show which did just that was the latest season of Love Island.
+There’s nothing quite like a reality dating show to highlight toxic relationships.
 And yes before we get into it, people can have different opinions and views on how they feel one should be treated in a relationship, but it’s when this behaviour crosses a line into emotional abuse that it becomes a problem.

-This year alone, the reality dating show received a number of complaints from viewers about the treatment of contestants, bullying and misogyny displayed in particular by the male contestants.
+Love Island is one show that often receives a number of complaints from viewers about the treatment of contestants, and this year was no different.
 “Many viewers have complained about the double standards they have seen directed at the female contestants, who are vilified and criticised when they take part in the same dating games the boys do,” explains Mary Hayes, Women’s Aid Too Into You Campaign Project Leader.
 “We have seen this real herd mentality amongst the male contestants with them egging each other on to ‘test the strength of their relationship’, the very thing they have criticised the women for doing,” she continues.

 With such double standards, this can create a breeding ground for casual sexism, slut shaming and bullying.
 “When casual sexism goes unchecked it is seen as acceptable and part of lad culture.
 But this is not acceptable behaviour,” adds Mary.
 With women of all ages watching the show, it’s a concerning aspect to think that those who may be expiring their first relationship might see this behaviour and think that it’s acceptable.